 There you go.
 Eat well, don’t stress, and please enjoy your food—it’s not supposed to be torture.

-Eat real food, keep it consistent, avoid the internet gimmicks, and give your hormones a chance to reset.
+Eat real food, keep it consistent, avoid the internet gimmicks, and give your body time – small, steady habits really help your hormones.
 Your body will respond slowly at first, then all at once.

 Pingback: PCOS - Causes, Symptoms, Treatment, Diet & Lifestyle Guide